gmc-code/PC-microbit-micropython/docs/breadboards/Organising_code_with_definitions_for_the_Breadboard.rst

 | Write code that displays a message "A or B".
 | When A is pressed, turn on the motor on pin 0 for 3 sec.
 | When B is pressed, turn on the LED on pin 1 for 1 sec at full brightness,
-| then 1 sec at half brightness.
+| then 1 sec at half brightness, then off.

 .. list-table::
    :widths: 50 50